Ever since pandemic lockdowns inspired companies to think outside the box, virtual selling has been firmly in the spotlight.

 Best practices for virtual selling

 While there are certainly challenges in virtual sales, there are also plenty of remote-selling best practices to set your reps up for success.
-Share these ideas with your sales team:
+And virtual selling does work.
+According to McKinsey research, 75% of decision-makers think virtual engagement serves buyers equally well or even better than the shift to remote work.

 - Have a professional setup: Good lighting and technology can make a huge difference, especially when it comes to eliminating distractions.
 Blur your surroundings or use branded background images to keep the focus on you — and don’t forget to dress to impress.